GamingAPI/rust-docker-image/README.md

 > DOCKER IMAGE BASED ON https://github.com/didstopia/rust-server WITH A WIDE RANGE OF MODIFICATIONS.

+This docker image is the core of the game server.
+It is pre-packaged with all the necessary plugins and extensions to communicate the GamingEventAPI network.

 # Rust server that runs inside a Docker container

 ---